-You may be able to renegotiate the terms of your debt repayment on your own.
+You may be able to renegotiate the terms of your credit card debt repayment on your own.
 Some creditors will agree to remove fees, lower interest rates temporarily or even forgive some portion of debt.
-Ask for their hardship program to understand what their standard interest rate would be.
+Ask for their hardship program to understand what their standard credit card interest rate would be.

-Negotiating may be difficult since you will need to negotiate with each creditor separately.
+Negotiating may be difficult since you must negotiate with each credit card company separately.
 If they agree to forgive a portion of your debt, it will be reported to the credit bureaus, which will negatively affect your credit rating.